bytefish/bytefish.de/pages/notes.md

 [TOC]

+## 2025-06-14: Keep on writing  ##

+So… After the initial high of free-form writing, things slowed down, while I am working full-time.
+The weekend is going to be filled with gardening, keeping the children busy and sleeping.

+There’s not much programming to be expected.
+And I didn’t come up with a 1-day side project idea yet, which could be done within some hours.
+It’s just not feasible to start larger projects right now, because there’s no time left.

+Anyways, let’s keep on writing!

 ## 2025-06-09: How Ideas for Projects Come to Life  ##

 I am wondering, what project I could do next, so let's see my thought process.